It's the moooooost wonderful tiiiiime of the yeeeeear!

 5. “I'm so full.
 Time to put on my fat pants!”

-This statement seems like an innocent one at first, and it’s similar to the oft-repeated exclamation, “I feel fat.”
+This statement seems like an innocent one at first, but it's similar to the oft-repeated exclamation, “I feel fat.”
 The problem?
 Fat is not a feeling or temporary experience.
-People in larger bodies don’t just feel fat, they are fat (and I am using this word as a neutral descriptor, not in a derogatory way).
+People in larger bodies don't just feel fat, they are fat (and I am using this word as a neutral descriptor, not in a derogatory way).
 That comes with real-world consequences in our society, such as job discrimination, worse medical treatment, lack of accommodations, health shaming, and a laundry list of other discriminatory experiences that have far-reaching effects on quality of life.